pachyderm/docs-content/latest/overview/intro-data-versioning.md

 ## Branches

-In Pachyderm, branches are used to track changes in a repository.
+In {{%productName%}}, branches are used to track changes in a repository.
 You can think of a branch as a tag on a specific commit.
 Branches are associated with a particular commit and are updated as new commits are made (moving the `HEAD` of that branch to its most recent commit).
 This also means that at any time, you can change the commit that a branch is associated with, affecting branch history.

 Here's an example of a repo with three branches, each with its own history of commits: